kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 18 March 19 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I continued working on the post component.Also installed and watched lectures on Docker.

+**Thoughts**: Docker seems a little bit hard to learn but I believe I have the right course to teach me.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/b88d094d7fa140a3b6eb209a8f3eecf5ccb65152)

+---

 ### Day 17: March 18, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 Continued working on section 2.